Babesia Symptoms: Key Patterns Patients and Doctors Miss

 What are the most common Babesia symptoms?

-Common babesia symptoms include night sweats, air hunger, fatigue, chills, and relapsing symptom patterns.
+Common babesia symptoms include night sweats, air hunger, fatigue, chills, relapsing symptoms, and exercise intolerance.

 Can Babesia cause shortness of breath?

 Yes.
-Many patients describe air hunger or difficulty taking a satisfying breath despite normal oxygen readings.
+Many patients describe air hunger or difficulty getting enough air even when oxygen levels appear normal.

 Do Babesia symptoms come and go?